There is a common human disfunction, a pathological which causes us to feel that we can gain power by taking it from others.

 We fail when we fight against force, move against speed, or throw away our own balance for fear of the other’s power.

-Martial skill begins by learning to not fight yourself.
+Martial skill begins when you learn to stop fighting yourself.

 With practice, one learns to not contend with others.